 Fortunately, you can get around that by swiveling the work table around so that the drill bit is exposed.
 Since the Genesis is a benchtop model, you can install it on the edge of your table top and drill directly into a tall piece of wood (we don’t recommend doing this with metal).

 While the rotating table is an excellent feature, we also appreciate the more powerful motor.
-At 4.1 amps, you can get a lot of speed and performance from this drill press.
+At 4.1 amps, you can get a lot of speed and performance from this radial drill press.
 As with the other models we’ve seen, it comes with five different options, ranging from 620-3070 rpm.